nanih98/kubernetes/kubeadm/README.md

 ```diff
 - IMPORTANT
 ```
 Repeat the process with each node of kubernetes you want to install.
-For **example** 1 maser and 2 workers.
+For **example** 1 master and 2 workers.